gvdvoort/bloc/docs/fluttertimertutorial.md

 We are also defining a `StreamSubscription` for our `Ticker` which we will get to in a bit.

-At this point, all that’s left to do is implement `mapEventToState`.
+At this point, all that’s left to do is implement `on<Event>`.
 For improved readability, I like to break out each event handler into its own helper function.
 We’ll start with the `TimerStarted` event.

 [timer_bloc.dart](_snippets/flutter_timer_tutorial/timer_bloc_start.dart.md ':include')